-Job search fatigue and burnout is real.
+Job search fatigue and burnout are real.

 From jumping through job boards, editing your CV for the right resume, and crafting unique cover letters every time, it can all be so frustrating.
 That, and we have not even mentioned the possibility of multiple rejections before you find that one dream role to click.